-The outward journey includes the touring heavyweights such as the B500, Bregenzerwaldstraße, Arlberg and Gerlos as well as Großglockner pass.
+The outward journey includes the touring heavyweights such as the B500, Bregenzerwaldstraße, Arlberg and Gerlos, as well as the Großglockner pass.
 The return leg gets even better.
 It will elevate you straight up to the motorcycle touring royalty.
 The ‘Rat Pack’ of mountain passes include Mauria, Falzarego, Campolongo and Pordoi as well as Tonale and Bernina.

 When to go:

 After an early morning channel-tunnel crossing, you’ll make your way to the bubbly Champagne Region of France.
 At Reims, you’ll come off the motorway and continue your journey riding the country back roads.

 As you arrive in this area, it will be the right time to start looking for a place to have lunch.
 Both Épernay and Sézanne are convenient places to stop. Épernay is one of the World’s most famous wine and champagne producing towns.
 Therefore if you fancy yourself as a bit of a sommelier, you can stop by at Champagne Avenue to visit some of the wine houses.
 As this is the only first day of your tour, go easy on the ‘sampling the produce’ part of the visit.

 Located in the middle of woodlands, your hotel will welcome you with a comfortable room, gourmet meal, terrace and outdoor swimming pool.
 The hotel is also attached to a golf course, so if you fancy a bit of exercise before your evening meal, you can ‘kick a bucket or two’ on a driving range.

 What our customers say